topcoder-platform/legacy-challenge-migration-script/README.md

 ## Configuration
 See `config/default.js`.
 Most of them is self explain there.
-- `CHALLENGE_TYPE_API_URL` Challenge v4 api url from witch challange types data are fetched.
+- `CHALLENGE_TYPE_API_URL` Challenge v4 api url from which challenge types data are fetched.
+- `CHALLENGE_TIMELINE_API_URL` Challenge v5 api url from which challenge timelines are fetched.
 - `CREATED_DATE_BEGIN` A filter; if set, only records in informix created after the date are migrated.
 - `BATCH_SIZE` Maximum legacy will be load at 1 query
 - `ERROR_LOG_FILENAME` Filename for data that error to migrate.